 Students must complete their program within a maximum time frame of 125% of their scheduled course lengths as detailed below.
-A student who reaches their maximum time frame will become ineligible for Title

-IV Funding and GI Bill® educational benefits.
-They will be terminated but may re-enroll on a self-pay plan.
+A student who reaches their maximum time frame will become ineligible for Title IV Funding and GI Bill® educational benefits.
+They will have to transition to a self-pay plan or explore alternative funding options outside of the Academy.
 Failure to make payments will result in COLLECTIV Academy taking corrective action from denying student personal services up to and including termination.